AdobeDocs/experience-manager-65.pt-BR/help/forms/developing/validate-ddx-document-using-web.md

 ---
-title: Validar um documento DDX usando a API do serviço da Web
+title: Validar um documento DDX usando a API do serviço Web
 seo-title: Validate a DDX document using theweb service API
-description: Use a API do Serviço de Assembler para validar um documento DDX.
+description: Use a API de serviço do Assembler para validar um documento DDX.
 seo-description: Use the Assembler Service API to validate a DDX document.
 uuid: f6125746-6138-4e46-a1c4-fb24fd7399c5
 contentOwner: admin